 This is a really hard category to eliminate.
 Your best option is to write, “Refused – no longer at address” on the previous resident’s envelope and then drop it in an outgoing mailbox.

 How to Declutter Paperwork

 Decluttering is always the first step and it really can’t be skipped.
-If you don’t declutter all the piles of paper and file cabinets, then you will never really feel organized.
+If you don’t declutter your mail, paper piles and file cabinets, then you will never really feel organized.
 The feeling of overwhelm won’t go away.

-Yes, decluttering takes time but it pays off big time.
-You won’t need as much storage space and you won’t spend so much time moving piles of paper around or searching for the one paper you need in a huge stack of papers.
+Yes, decluttering paper piles takes time but it pays off big time.
+You won’t need as much space for a paper filing system and you won’t spend so much time moving piles of paper around or searching for the one paper you need in a huge stack of papers.
 And it will also save you money…you won’t need as many organizing supplies and you won’t incur late payments because you missed paying a bill.